bemafred/VGR.Demo.Domain/AI-GUIDANCE.md

 - Keep implementations expression-based, suitable for EF translation and composition.
 - Never introduce business rules here that are missing in the Domain – instead, ask for the Domain to be extended.

-Think of `Semantics.Queries` as **“how we can ask questions about the truth”**, not as an alternative truth.
+Think of `Semantics.Linq` as **“how we can ask questions about the truth”**, not as an alternative truth.

 ---